conduitio-labs/conduit-connector-sqs/README.md

 ## How to use FIFO queues with the connector

-A special record metadata key, `groupID`, needs to be set to each record in order to write to a FIFO sqs queue.
-It represents the [Amazon SQS message group ID](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html).
+Two special metadata keys can be provided to the record to customize how messages are written to FIFO queues.

+- `groupID`: It represents the [Amazon SQS message group ID](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html).
+- `deduplicationID`: Use this to enforce [SQS exactly-once processing](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues-exactly-once-processing.html)

-There's no special requirement / parameter to read from a FIFO queue.
+There are no special requirements / parameters needed to read from a FIFO queue.